Dog Skin Allergies:

 Solutions for dog skin allergies:

 • Homemade dog food.
-Of all the allergy solutions I've tried, none has had more impact than cooking Luc's food using anti-inflammatory ingredients such as sardines, kale, blueberries, and coconut oil.
+Of all the allergy solutions I've tried, none had more impact than cooking Luc's food using anti-inflammatory ingredients such as sardines, kale, blueberries, and coconut oil.
 I worked with a pet nutritionist to find the best recipe for Luc's needs that provides the right nutritional balance for him.
-And he loves it!!!!
+And he loved it!!!!

 • Topical Sprays.
 Provide topical relief with antihistamines and/or hydrocortisone medications.
 You can find these sprays at pet stores or drug stores.